baselm/lesson-7/README.md

 The Project is divided into Seven branches each branch covers a certain step as below:
-1. Step 1 add new components (Dashboard and Orders)
+1. Step 1 add new components (Profile)
-2. Step 2  add an Application Layout
-3. Step 3 Modify the index.js file so the AppLayout will contains all routes:
+2. Step 2 Modify the index.js file so you include the profile page:
 ```
 <BrowserRouter>
    <AppLayout>